isomerpages/moe-loyangviewsec/_departments/Craft & Technology.md

 ---
 <h2><strong>Department Philosophy</strong></h2>
 <blockquote>
-<p>The Craft &amp; Technology Department comprises Art, Design and Technology,
+<p>The Craft &amp; Technology Department oversees students’ learning in four
-Food &amp; Nutrition and Music.
-The teachers believe that education is about providing positive experiences and developing joy of learning by engaging students with issues that are relevant and interesting to their lives.
-Students are motivated as they learn to appreciate their subjects beyond classrooms and connect their learning experiences to the outside world.
-Teachers adopt an inquiry-based approach to teaching and promote questioning among students.</p>
+key disciplines: Art, Design &amp; Technology, Music, and Nutrition &amp;
+Food Science.
+Our mission is to foster students’ creativity, innovation and practical skills, and equip them with the knowledge, skills and dispositions needed to excel in these fields.
+We are dedicated to helping students discover their passions, engage in authentic examinations of the world around them, and recognise their unique value to others.
+Our department offers a supportive and stimulating environment where students can pursue their interests, hone their talents and prepare for a successful and fulfilling career.</p>
 <hr>
 <p></p>
 </blockquote>